Islam and the Quran

 “The religion in the sight of God is Islam (submission to God).”
 (Al-e Imran 3:19)

-Therefore, since the creation of humankind, all believers who have lived by God’s laws have ever been Muslims.
+That means since the creation of humankind, all believers who have lived by God’s laws have ever been Muslims.
+Notably, the words “believer” and “those who believe” are mentioned in the Quran at least seven times more than the word “Muslim“.

 CAN WE FORCE OUR FAITH OR RITUALS ON OTHERS?